-The Unitarian Church of Vancouver has been part of Vancouver’s religious and cultural life since 1909, and is a member of the Canadian Unitarian Council.
+Vancouver Unitarians have been part of Vancouver’s religious and cultural life since 1909.
+We are a member of the Canadian Unitarian Council.
 Our members have contributed significantly to the rich and interesting 400-year history of the Unitarian Universalist movement.

 - Is a welcoming congregation

 - Provides safe haven for honest reflection and joyful communication

 - Affirms respect and tolerance for all ethical and spiritual viewpoints

 - Affirms reasoned dialogue in the free search for truth; wise stewardship of Earth’s wonders and resources; and a recognition that all life is interdependent